- Assistant Professor

 - Email: firstname.lastname@example.org

-- Mailing Address: Independence Square II, Room 202
+- Mailing Address: Independence Square, Suite N, Room 230B

 Dr. Ward-Ritacco’s research focuses on the independent and interactive effects of physical activity, nutrition, and body composition on quality of life, with particular interest in physical function and feelings of energy and fatigue.
 She also has research experience investigating the role of dietary supplementation on resting metabolic rate and cognitive performance.
 Prior to completing her doctoral training, Dr. Ward-Ritacco worked as a clinical exercise physiologist in a hospital based cardiopulmonary rehabilitation and wellness center.
 Dr. Ward-Ritacco is an American College of Sports Medicine (ACSM) Certified Exercise Physiologist (2005-present).
 She serves as a member of the ACSM Committee on Certification and Registry Boards – Certified Exercise Physiologist Committee (2012 – present) and is the Rhode Island state representative for New England Chapter of the ACSM.